Knowledge BaseHow to Fill In a Business Model Canvas

 Nine blocks, but where do you start?
 The order matters more than most guides will tell you.

 The Business Model Canvas has nine blocks.
-Sounds manageable, and it is.
-But in practice, people still get stuck.
+Manageable, but in practice, people still get stuck.
 Not because the model is complicated, but because they start in the wrong place.

 1. Customer Segments — who is your customer, exactly?
 Not "anyone who..." — one specific group.

-2. Value Propositions — what do you offer that others don't?
+2. Value Propositions — what do you offer that solves their problem in a way others don't?

-3. Channels — how do customers find you and how do you deliver your product?
+3. Channels — how do customers find you and how do you deliver?

-4. Customer Relationships — do customers need personal contact, or is it fully self-service?
+4. Customer Relationships — personal contact or fully self-service?

 6. Key Resources — what do you absolutely need to make this work?